Quick Look: The Best Index Funds

 The beauty of index funds is that you’ll get a neat package of bundled stocks.
-Therefore, as an investor, you don’t have to pay a money manager to choose your investments for you.
-This means that index funds typically give way to high returns and lower fees in the process.
+You don’t have to pay a money manager to choose your investments for you.
+This means that index funds typically give way to high returns and lower fees.

 Pros and cons of index funds

-The pros and cons of index funds should be carefully considered before you run out and buy one.
+The pros and cons of index funds should be carefully considered before you zip online and buy one.

 Before you leap, look into a few things: